Does this test have other names?

 You don't need to prepare for this test.
 If you are taking antibiotics, let your healthcare provider know the time of your last dose.
-Also be sure your provider knows about all herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about herbs, vitamins, and supplements you are taking.
 This includes medicines that don't